Peppermint Ganache Pie

 (*It’s not a law, but wouldn’t that be cool?)

-The ganache in this pie was made with chocoalte chips and heavy whipping cream, with some of International Delight’s Peppermint Chocolate Truffle Creamer added to it.
+The ganache in this Peppermint Ganache Pie was made with chocoalte chips and heavy whipping cream, with some of International Delight’s Peppermint Chocolate Truffle Creamer added to it.
 It gives a delightfully peppermint flavor to the ganache.
 Chocolate and peppermint are total BFFs, you know.
 And ganache and pie are also BFFs.
 The logic there is that this pie should be your BFF.

 And the best part about this pie?
 If you don’t love peppermint, you can use your favorite flavor coffee creamer.
 There are so many out there right now.
 I bet the White Chocolate Raspberry would be amazing too.
 Or the Gingerbread Latte!